kekse1/count.php/README.md

 If you define an `(integer)`, the cache will be cleared only if there are more files existing than the (integer).
-And if you set it to `(null)`, every cleaning is **forbidden**, if you want to collect all the IPs or so.. `(false)` would also never call the clean routine, except if the `limit` is exceeded..!
+And if you set it to `(null)`, every cleaning is **forbidden**, if you want to collect all the IPs or so.. `(false)` would also never call the clean routine, except if the `limit` is exceeded!

 ### Privacy
-And if privacy is one of your concerns, the IPs (in their own files with their timestamps) can also be hashed, so noone can see them (including yourself, or the webmaster(s), .. even with access to the file system).

-Just enable the `privacy` setting.
+And if privacy is one of your concerns, the IPs (in their own files with their timestamps) can also be hashed, so noone can see them (including yourself, or the webmaster(s), .. even with access to the file system). .. just enable the `privacy` setting.

 ### Errors